-How to Create New Sheets for Each Row in Excel (4 Quick Ways)
+How to Create New Sheets for Each Row in Excel (4 Easy Methods)

 Watch Video – Create New Sheets for Each Row in Excel

-• Now, in the Insert tab, select the drop-down arrow of the PivotTable > From Table/ Range option from the Tables group.
+• On the Insert menu, select the drop-down arrow of the PivotTable group and choose the From Table/ Range option.

 Using Excel Pivot Table to Create New Sheets for Each Row

-• As a result, a small dialog box called PivotTable from table or range will appear.
+• A small dialog box called PivotTable from table or range will appear.

-• Then, change the output display location of the pivot table from New Worksheet to Existing Worksheet and select the cell in the Location field.
-For our dataset, we selected cell G4 to show the pivot table.
+• Change the output display location of the PivotTable from New Worksheet to Existing Worksheet and select an empty cell in the Location field for the PivotTable.

 Using Excel Pivot Table to Create New Sheets for Each Row